farshaddavoudi/Blazor.PersianDatePicker/README.md

 ```

 ## Special Thanks:
-- Inspired by the original [pwt.datepicker](https://github.com/babakhani/pwt.datepicker); thanks to Reza Babakhani and contributors for lighting the path that evolved into today’s Blazor component.
+- Inspired by the original [pwt.datepicker](https://github.com/babakhani/pwt.datepicker); thanks to Reza Babakhani and contributors for lighting the path that evolved into today's Blazor component.